Pirated copies of movies appear online every day in a variety of formats, such as CAM, DVDRip, WEBRip, and Web-DL.

 The latter, which usually come from streaming and download services such as Netflix, Amazon, or iTunes, have proven to be a reliable source for pirates over the years.

-TorrentFreak reached out to Apple for a comment and more background information but at the time of publication, we have yet to hear back.
+Exactly how the release group was able to pull off these new leaks is unknown.
+TorrentFreak reached out to Netflix for a comment on the matter, but at the time of publication, we have yet to hear back.